 - Alfred S. Reid Memorial Award:

-the man in each class who has demonstrated the most outstanding qualities of
+senior student in the top 35% of their class who has demonstrated the most

 - Algernon Sydney Sullivan Award:

 Algernon Sydney Sullivan Foundation facilitates annual awards on 61 college and

 university campuses in the American South.
 Sullivan Awards have been given to students since 1890, recognizing individuals whose "nobility of character" and service to others sets them apart as examples to all.